Teaching Transformers Causal Reasoning through Axiomatic Training: Discussion and Conclusion

+We introduced a general framework, \emph{axiomatic training}, to add axioms and simple rules of causality as inductive priors in ML models and showed its effectiveness in improving performance on downstream causal reasoning tasks.
+For applicability to real-world tasks, we also showed that it can be used to finetune pre-trained language models.
+Our study shows the importance of diversity in axiomatic data to enhance generalizability.

 \textbf{Generalization to Logical Reasoning.} While our axiomatic training approach focuses on causal reasoning, it can be applied to any formal system such as deductive logical reasoning.
 Recent work~\citep{saparov2023testing} highlights LLMs' deterioration in performance as reasoning depth increases.
-Given the similarity between our setup and such tasks, it would be interesting to explore if axiomatic training can improve deductive reasoning in LMs. \\
+Given the similarity between our setup and such tasks, it would be interesting to explore if axiomatic training can improve deductive reasoning in language models.
+For example, transformers may be trained on logical axioms to improve language model's reasoning; \citet{morishita2024enhancing} provide promising evidence in this direction.

-\textbf{Implications for Training Language Models.} GPT-4 demonstrates impressive generalization on the causal tasks we evaluated.
-We hypothesize that axiomatic training may explain GPT-4's ability to reason over causal graphs, as (noisy) demonstrations of the underlying axioms could be present in its web-scale training data.
-Meanwhile, models like Gemini Pro and Phi-3 struggle with zero-shot reasoning for causal tasks, such as handling completely reversed chains, suggesting room for improvement.
-Incorporating causal axiom demonstrations as a part of language models' pretraining (or finetuning data) could help improve the reasoning of these models so that small language models like Phi-3 can achieve GPT4-like accuracy on causal tasks.
-Incorporating axiomatic inductive biases could aid the language model's reasoning abilities for the desired task.
-For instance, \citep{papadimitriou2023injectingstructuralhintsusing} propose pretraining language models on synthetic formal languages to incorporate inductive biases to improve performance in learning grammatically diverse languages.
+\textbf{Verifiers for Causal Reasoning.} Another application of axiomatic training may be in building verifiers that operate over language models' output.
+For instance, our axiomatically finetuned models can be used to detect violations of causal rules such as transitivity and d-separation in a given text, and give inference-time feedback to the language model to improve its generation.